pippinbarr/combat-at-the-movies/process/to-do.md

 # Citizen Kane (Rosebud)

+- ~~Get basic version working (tank dies on shooting, castle)~~
+- Uh... make it better???

+# L'Avventura (Island)

+- ~~Create the island and put the tank on it~~
+- Probably need a timer somewhere for this fruitless search to end

 # The Godfather (Tollbridge)

 # 2001: A Space Odyssey (Monolith)

 # Au Hasard Balthazar (Donkey)

+# Rashomon

+- ~~Create basic idea of four cameras looking at the same scene~~
+- ~~Point cameras at different locations~~
+- ~~Give cameras different ignores~~
+- Give cameras different background colors?
+Tints?
+Other perceptual differences?
+- Add an enemy tank (does it need an AI?)
+- Consider what the tiles need to look like to recreate the basic murder scene (or rather at least one of them)
+- Do we need dividers between the cameras so it's more obvious?

 # Taxi Driver (Mirror)